How should we score athletes and candidates: geometric scoring rules: Computing optimal scores (Online Appendix)

-The results for the Women's 7.5km Sprint category of the IBU World Cup in 2018/19 (8~races) and 2019/20 (7 races) seasons were downloaded from \url{https://www.biathlonworld.com}.
-The actual scores used are 60, 54, 48, 43, 40, 38, 36, 34, 32, 31, $\dots$, 1, then 0 for the remaining positions.
-The prize-money (in euros) for the first twenty positions is 15,000, 12,000, 9,000, 7,000, 6,000, 5,000, 4,000, 3,500, 3,000, 2,500, 2,000, 1,750, 1,500, 1,250, 1,000, 900, 800, 700, 600, 500, and then 0 for the remaining positions.
-In race $i$, the performance $x_i^a$ of biathlete $a$ was calculated as her lag behind the race winner in seconds.
+The results for the IBU World Cup biathlon are based on the 2017/18, 2018/19 and 2019/20 seasons, however since there were only 7 Individual races in the three seasons, we use the 2014/15 to the 2019/2020 seasons for the Individual category.
+The data was downloaded from \url{https://www.biathlonworld.com}.
+The actual IBU scores used for sprint, pursuit, and individual are 60, 54, 48, 43, 40, 38, 36, 34, 32, 31, $\dots$, 1, then 0 for the remaining positions.
+The scores used for the mass start are 60, 54, 48, 43, 40, 38, 36, 34, 32, 31, 30, $\dots$, 22, 21, 20, 18, 16, $\dots$, 2.
+The actual IBU prize-money (in euros) awarded in 2019/20 for the first twenty positions is 15,000, 12,000, 9,000, 7,000, 6,000, 5,000, 4,000, 3,500, 3,000, 2,500, 2,000, 1,750, 1,500, 1,250, 1,000, 900, 800, 700, 600, 500, and then 0 for the remaining positions.
+Since at least 29 biathletes completed each mass start, we restricted ourselves to 29 positions in this category and 41 positions in other categories.
+In race $i$, the cardinal performance $x_i^a$ of biathlete $a$ was calculated as their lag behind the race winner in minutes.

 The results of Category 500 golf events of the PGA TOUR in 2017/18 (29 events) and 2018/19 (26 events) seasons were downloaded from \url{https://www.pgatour.com}.
-The actual scores for first seventy positions are 500, 300, 190, 135, 110, 100, 90, 85, $\ldots$, 60, 57, 55, $\ldots$, 37, 35.5, $\ldots$, 22, 21, $\ldots$, 11, 10.5, $\ldots$, 6, 5.8, $\ldots$ 3.
-The prize-money (in percent of the total purse) is 18, 10.9, 6.9, 4.9, 4.1, 3.625, 3.375, 3.125, 2.925, $\ldots$, 1.925, 1.825, $\ldots$, 1.125, 1.045, 0.965, 0.885, 0.805, 0.775, $\ldots$, 0.595, 0.57, 0.545, 0.52, 0.495, 0.475, $\ldots$, 0.295, 0.279, 0.265, 0.257, 0.251, 0.245, 0.241, 0.237, 0.235, $\ldots$, 0,205.
+The actual PGA scores for first seventy positions are 500, 300, 190, 135, 110, 100, 90, 85, $\ldots$, 60, 57, 55, $\ldots$, 37, 35.5, $\ldots$, 22, 21, $\ldots$, 11, 10.5, $\ldots$, 6, 5.8, $\ldots$ 3.
+The actual PGA prize-money (in percent of the total purse) is 18, 10.9, 6.9, 4.9, 4.1, 3.625, 3.375, 3.125, 2.925, $\ldots$, 1.925, 1.825, $\ldots$, 1.125, 1.045, 0.965, 0.885, 0.805, 0.775, $\ldots$, 0.595, 0.57, 0.545, 0.52, 0.495, 0.475, $\ldots$, 0.295, 0.279, 0.265, 0.257, 0.251, 0.245, 0.241, 0.237, 0.235, $\ldots$, 0.205.
 We restricted ourselves to seventy positions because at least seventy competitors completed each event.
-In event $i$, the performance $x_i^a$ of competitor $a$ was taken as his lag behind the event winner in the number of strokes.
+In event $i$, the cardinal performance $x_i^a$ of competitor $a$ was taken as his lag behind the event winner in the number of strokes.

-The results of the 200m Women and 100m Men sprint categories of the IAAF Diamond League in the 2015--2019 seasons were downloaded from \url{https://www.diamondleague.com}.
-We considered those finals with at least 8 finished athletes: 28 events of 200m Women and 37 events of 100m Men.
-The actual scores are 8, 7, 6, 5, 4, 3, 2, 1, 0.
-In each race $i$, the performance $x_i^a$ of athlete $a$ was taken as their lag behind the world record in seconds, 21.34 and 9.58 respectively.